Day 1 - partner showcase abstracts Tuesday 21 March

 · A process model for curriculum design

-· Approaches for engaging students in different spaces, places and modes of interaction
+· Principles for engaging students in different spaces, times and modes

-· Approaches for teaching staff and curriculum teams"
+· New guidance for teaching staff and curriculum teams

 Moving forward with Blended Learning @ UWTSD

-Emily May, Digital Learning Manager; Roger Covello, Principal Learning Technologist; Emma Jones, Digital Learning Technologist, University of Wales Trinity Saint David
+Emily May, Digital Learning Manager; Roger Covello, Principal Learning Technologist, University of Wales Trinity Saint David

 With campuses throughout south-west Wales and others in Cardiff, London and Birmingham the University of Wales Trinity St David (UWTSD) is committed to delivering high quality blended learning – and to supporting learners and staff to develop their digital skills and confidence to study and work remotely.
 For this presentation, the Digital Learning and Digital Skills teams will take you through their approach in promoting digital pedagogy and skills to staff as well as students.
 This is supported by a rolling programme of training, webinars and drop in sessions as well as the development of online resources; allowing staff and students to access a range of support at a time and a place that suits them.